amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 * `"Porosity: GSLib`" requires `"File`" [string], the name of a gslib input file

+* `"Porosity: File`" requires the following strings: `"File`" (name of a file), `"Label`" (the label of the scalar field in the file to associate with the values of porosity).
+Optionally `"Interpolation`" (the interpolation strategy: : `"Constant`" [default] or `"Linear`").
+Optionally `"Framework`" (if the mesh framework with which the file was written is different from current) will indicate the format of the file.
+Note that the physical domain of this input data must completely cover the union of the regions over which this property is to be evaluated.

 The following models are currently supported for mass density:

+* `"Mass Density: Uniform`" requires `"Value`" [double] to specify the constant value of mass density of the material.

 * `"Mass Density: File`" requires the following strings: `"File`" (name of a file), `"Label`" (the label of the scalar field in the file to associate with the values of mass density), `"Interpolation`" (the interpolation strategy: : `"Constant`" or `"Linear`"), `"Format`" (format of the file).
 Note that the physical domain of this input data must completely cover the union of the regions over which this property is to be evaluated.

-* `"Mass Density: Uniform`" requires `"Value`" [double] to specify the constant value of mass density of the material.

 The following models are currently supported for the intrinsic permeability of the material:

+* `"Intrinsic Permeability: Uniform`" requires `"Value`" [double] to specify the constant value of the intrinsic permeability

+* `"Intrinsic Permeability: Anisotropic Uniform`" requires `"Horizontal`" [double] and `"Vertical`" [double] to specify the constant value of the intrinsic permeability in the horizontal and vertical directions, respectively

+* `"Intrinsic Permeability: GSLib`" requires `"File`" [string], the name of a gslib input file

 * `"Intrinsic Permeability: File`" requires the following strings: `"File`" (name of a file), `"Label`" (the label of the scalar field in the file to associate with the values of intrinsic permeability).
 Optionally `"Interpolation`" (the interpolation strategy: `"Constant`" [default] or `"Linear`"), `"Format`" (format of the file).
 Note that the physical domain of this input data must completely cover the union of the regions over which this property is to be evaluated.

-* `"Intrinsic Permeability: Uniform`" requires `"Value`" [double] to specify the constant value of the intrinsic permeability

-* `"Intrinsic Permeability: Anisotropic Uniform`" requires `"Horizontal`" [double] and `"Vertical`" [double] to specify the constant value of the intrinsic permeability in the horizontal and vertical directions, respectively

-* `"Intrinsic Permeability: GSLib`" requires `"File`" [string], the name of a gslib input file

 Additionally, all models (except `"Anisotropic Uniform`") accept the optional parameter `"Anisotropy`" [double] (default = 1.0) which is the ratio of vertical to horizontal anisotropy (the values given are assumed to define the horizontal value).